e10v/tea-tasting/README.md

 - `random_seed`: Random seed.
 Default is `None`.
 - `treatment`: An optional function which updates treatment data on each iteration.
 It should accept a Polars dataframe and a random seed, and return a Polars dataframe of the same length and the same set of columns.
 Default is `None`, which means that treatment data are not updated (A/A test).

-It returns an instance of the class `SimulationsResult` which provide the following methods:
+It returns an instance of the `SimulationsResult` class, which provides the following methods:

 - `to_polars`: Create a Polars dataframe with detailed results, with a row for each pair (simulation, metric).
 - `to_pandas`: Create a Pandas dataframe with detailed results, with a row for each pair (simulation, metric).
 - `describe`: Summarize statistics of the simulations.

-Methods `to_polars` and `to_pandas` return the same columns as similar methods of the experiment results.
+The `to_polars` and `to_pandas` methods return columns similar to those in the experiment results.
 In addition, there is a column with a sequential number of a simulation.

 Method `describe` returns a Polars dataframe with the following columns: